VMawson/Data_Science_Tutorials/README.md

 Soon to be uploaded-

-Visulation techniques, Hypothesis testing, Regression, Bayesian methods, Classification and Resampling.
+Visulisation techniques, Hypothesis testing, Regression, Bayesian methods, Classification and Resampling.